Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 What Is a Tender Port and Why Do Ships Use Them?

 A tender port is a destination where your cruise ship anchors offshore rather than berthing at a quayside.
-This happens for several reasons: the harbour may be too shallow for a large ship’s draft, the port infrastructure simply doesn’t exist to accommodate cruise vessels, or local authorities limit the number or size of ships that can dock to protect the town or environment.
-In some cases : Santorini being the most famous example : the geography makes a traditional pier impossible.
+This happens for several reasons: the harbour may be too shallow for a large ship’s draft, the port infrastructure doesn’t exist to accommodate cruise vessels, or local authorities limit the number or size of ships that can dock to protect the town or environment.
+In some cases, Santorini being the most famous example, the geography makes a traditional pier impossible.

 How the Tender Process Works: Tickets, Timing, and Queuing

-On a tender port day, the ship’s daily programme will include specific instructions : read them the night before.
-Operations typically begin around 08:00–09:00 once the ship has anchored and the port authorities have cleared the vessel.
-You cannot simply walk down to the tender platform whenever you feel like it; there is a queuing and ticketing system in place to manage the flow of several thousand passengers.
+On a tender port day, the ship’s daily programme will include specific instructions: read them the night before.
+Operations typically begin around 08:00 – 09:00 once the ship has anchored and the port authorities have cleared the vessel.
+You cannot walk down to the tender platform whenever you feel like it; there is a queuing and ticketing system in place to manage the flow of several thousand passengers.

-Most cruise lines issue tender tickets on a first-come, first-served basis from a central location : often the atrium or a lounge : on the morning of the port call.
+Most cruise lines issue tender tickets on a first-come, first-served basis from a central location, often the atrium or a lounge, on the morning of the port day.
 Tickets are called in numerical batches, so the earlier you collect yours, the sooner you’ll get ashore.
 If you’ve booked a ship-organised excursion, you’ll almost always receive priority boarding, meaning you bypass the general queue entirely and board one of the first tenders out.

 Want to be first ashore?